qmk/qmk_firmware/docs/features/leader_key.md

 ### Per-Key Timeout {#per-key-timeout}

-Rather than relying on an incredibly high timeout for long leader key strings or those of us without 200 wpm typing skills, you can enable per-key timing to ensure that each key pressed provides you with more time to finish the sequence.
-This is incredibly helpful with leader key emulation of tap dance (such as multiple taps of the same key like C, C, C).
+Rather than relying on an incredibly high timeout for long leader key strings, or for those of us without 200 wpm typing skills, you can enable per-key timing to ensure that each key pressed provides you with more time to finish the sequence.
+This is incredibly helpful with leader key emulation of [Tap Dance](tap_dance) features (such as multiple taps of the same key like `C`, `C`, `C`).

 To enable this, add the following to your `config.h`: